vircadia/vircadia-native-core/BUILD.md

 This package contains only headers, so there's nothing to add to the PATH.

 Be careful with glm.
 For the folder other libraries would normally call 'include', the folder containing the headers, glm opts to use 'glm'.
 You will have a glm folder nested inside the top-level glm folder.

-#### GnuTLS

-You can get a precompiled version of GnuTLS for Windows [here](http://gnutls.org/download.html).

-To use GnuTLS with Visual Studio, you will need to create `libgnutls-28.lib`, the import library for Visual Studio projects.
-This is done using the `lib` command in the `bin` folder of your GnuTLS download.
-Start a Visual Studio Command Prompt, and then run:

-    cd %HIFI_LIB_DIR%\gnutls\bin
-    lib /def:libgnutls-28.def
-    copy libgnutls-28.lib ..\lib

-The Cmake FindGnuTLS module will now find libgnutls-28.lib during the Cmake run.

-Add to the PATH: `%HIFI_LIB_DIR%\gnutls\bin`

 #### qxmpp